amazon-archives/aws-sdk-java-resources/README.md

-# The AWS Resource Objects Library for Java
+# AWS Resource APIs for Java

 An object-oriented abstraction over the clients from the [AWS SDK for Java][sdk].